 - Aside from that, this condition is also observed in “mirror image” twins that happen because of the late splitting of the fertilized embryo during pregnancy.

-- These kinds of twins have opposite character traits such as handedness, dominance in the brain hemisphere, and asymmetrical features.
+- These twins have opposite character traits such as handedness, dominance in the brain hemisphere, and asymmetrical features.

 Now that you have known the organs on the left side of the body, can you guess which are located on the right?